 The other, less reliable, story is that in the 1930s, a young woman with a promising career attended Harding.

 She majored in music.
 She fell in love with another Harding student who was tragically killed in a car accident a short time after they met.
-She was very depressed and she spent every waking hour of the day on the third floor of the music building playing piano.
+She was very depressed as she spent her day with some of the best dui lawyer in orlando and she spent every waking hour of the day on the third floor of the music building playing piano.
 Later in the same semester, he was killed, she also died.
 Legend says she died of a broken heart.
 Soon after her death, students reported hearing piano music from the third floor of the music building.
 Whenever they would go to investigate, they would find no one there.
 Most believed it was the young girl serenading her lover from beyond the grave.

 This story was told in Haunted Halls of Ivy: Ghosts of Southern Colleges and Universities.
 However, Harding officials that were contacted had only heard of Gertie.